 Ensuring a fair and equitable registration process requires the consistent application of requirements for all individuals, including those seeking exemptions from certain requirements, regardless of their chosen path to licensure.
 This consistency is essential to uphold fairness and to ensure all individuals are evaluated against the requisite standards of competency.
 By applying requirements uniformly, the processes maintain their integrity, promotes transparency, and fosters trust in the profession.

-While paths to licensure and individual circumstances may vary, the expectations remain equitable, ensuring that all individuals—including those requesting exemptions—demonstrate the requisite skills and knowledge to meet the OAA’s high standards for practice.
+While paths to licensure and individual circumstances may vary, the competency expectations remain unchanged, ensuring that all individuals—including those requesting exemptions—demonstrate the required skills and knowledge to meet the OAA’s high standards for practise.
 This approach not only supports procedural fairness, but also reinforces public confidence in the qualifications of all OAA members.

 Exemption requests are not an alternative pathway for licence or limited licence in Ontario.